arpethel/PodcastRSSFeed/README.md

 ### Create an ASP.NET MVC application

 Starup Visual studio and create a new ASP.NET MVC application.
-Install the package for Microsoft.EntityFrameworkCore.Tools via the NuGet Package manager or by executing the command below:
+Install the package for Microsoft.EntityFrameworkCore.Tools & Microsoft.EntityFrameworkCore.SqlServer via the NuGet Package manager or by executing the commands below:

   Install-Package Microsoft.EntityFrameworkCore.Tools

+  Install-Package Microsoft.EntityFrameworkCore.SqlServer

 -----